suveerprithipal/spring_properties_and_profiles/README.md

  You will see that the local env.getProperty will return "local" and cloud env.getProperty will return cloud, which we set on the system.

- Thats it!
+ That’s it!
 You're done!
 Happy Testing.